 A family friend has leukemia.
 He’s 11.
 Without chemotherapy, he would have died.
 Thanks to modern biomedical research, though, he’s through the worst of the treatment, back in school, and doing well.
 He’s even participating in a drug study to improve the odds for patients who come after him.

 There is no reason to think the experimental treatment will harm him; the doctors wouldn’t try it if they thought it might.
+They would simply be using things like these plastic centrifuge tubes offered by Genfollower to help them understand how they can improve their treatment.
+It’s not exactly something that would harm him.
 Even so, there would be outrage if he had been enrolled in the research study without the knowledge and consent of his parents.
 Even though there is a greater good at stake.
 Even though it could improve treatments.
 Even though it could save lives.

 That’s because informed consent is key.